-The Ursa 1, in true P-bass style, has the single pickup design, where the Ursa 2 has two single-coil pickups with separate volume controls.
+The Ursa 1, in true P-bass style, has a single pickup design, whereas the Ursa 2 has two single-coil pickups with separate volume controls.
 This is all standard to the Fender Jazz and Precision designs.
 And let’s talk about the pickups for a moment.

 However, pickups are always subject to individual taste.
 Some guys even swap out the pickups in their high-end Fender basses because they aren’t happy with the stock setup.

-The point it this: If you can land a solid bass for a great price, and the only thing you aren’t entirely happy with are the pickups, you can change them out to something you like better and still end up with a super-cheap bass that sounds great.
+The point is this: If you can land a solid bass for a great price, and the only thing you aren’t entirely happy with is the pickups, you can change them out to something you like better and still end up with a super-cheap bass that sounds great.

-The more I learn about these things, the more this seems seem to be the beauty of SX basses.
-Out of the box they’re decent basses, and very good basses for the money.
-But for the more experienced players they can be templates for creating the ultimate custom bass, without busting your wallet.
+The more I learn about these things, the more this seems to be the beauty of SX basses.
+Out of the box they’re decent basses and very good basses for the money.
+But for the more experienced players, they can be templates for creating the ultimate custom bass, without busting your wallet.

 All that said, it’s hard to decide if that makes SX basses any better or worse than Squier.
 Many players love picking up inexpensive Squier basses and modding them to their liking as well.